Benjamin-G/codeDayNode/readme.md

 # Global Day of Coderetreat 2018

 This is a simple template I made for Global Day of Coderetreat 2018.
-It uses node and mocha for TTD.
+It uses node and mocha for TDD.

 ## Installation